markhumphrey/deploy-mark-humphrey-dot-io/README.md

 IMPORTANT: Need to manually go into the AWS ui and mark any data container tasks which exit immediately as ```essential: false``` or the AWS task will terminate

-IMPORTANT: Need to manually go into the AWS ui and specify cpu on containers or the AWS task will terminate.
-TODO: Find what docker-compose setting AWS is parsing cpu from.